FBTimNim/beThere-api/README.md

 You first need to setup your database.
 We use MySQL though any relational DBMS will work as long as you pass in the right credentials.
 The user should have CRUD permissions and the ability to create and drop tables.
 Note down the credentials and DB information for your application.

 The database schema is shown in the `backend.py` file.
+You do not need to understand it.

 After you have done this, you will need to edit the contents of the `secure.py` file.
 Move it from `secure.py.example` if it doesn't yet exist.

 Finally, ensure you have a working API key for your clientside applications.
 Do this by running `python run.py newapikey`.
 Make sure to note down what it prints.
 You can also `cat api.keys` at any time to see all the valid API keys.

-You can start the server (to test) using the command line:
+You can start the server (to test) using:

 ```bash
 python run.py start 0.0.0.0:8080